What Is International Women’s Day?

 Gender inequalities like discrimination and pay gaps still exist.
 International Women's Day increases awareness of these issues and provides a platform for people to get involved with creating change.

-The theme for International Women's Day 2022 is #BreakTheBias.
-This theme focuses on creating a gender-equal world that is free of bias, stereotypes, and discrimination.
+The theme for International Women's Day 2023 is #EmbraceEquity.
+This theme focuses on creating an equitable and inclusive world that is free of bias, stereotypes, and discrimination.
 It asks that people worldwide join together to build more equitable communities.

-The 2022 theme embraces the idea that the world can celebrate its diverse and valuable women through inclusive and unbiased actions.
+The 2023 theme embraces the idea that the world can celebrate its diverse and valuable women through inclusive actions.

 Who created International Women's Day?